 Ingredients for Blueberry Cream Cheese Frosting

 Many of this recipe's main ingredients are common ones you'd find in American buttercream.
-However, the tanginess of some cream cheese gives this frosting (like my raspberry cream cheese frosting) a different flavor and slightly softer texture.
-It is less stiff than a traditional buttercream.
+However, the cream cheese base of this frosting (like my raspberry cream cheese frosting) yields a different flavor and slightly softer texture.

-Below is a list of what you'll need to make this easy blueberry frosting.
+Below is what you'll need to make this easy blueberry frosting.
+Find the full recipe in the recipe card at the bottom of this post:

-- Almond extract - optional but so delicious
+- Almond extract - Optional but delicious alongside blueberries.

-- Optional: Add a few drops of lemon or lime juice (or white vinegar) to cut sweetness
+- Optional: Add some drops of lemon or lime juice (or white vinegar) to cut sweetness.

 How to make frosting less sweet